Bridgewater Four: Case quashed

-An appeal in March 1989 was rejected, but on 21 February 1997, the latest in a number of appeals finally saw the men's convictions overturned, after the Court of Appeal ruled that the trial had been unfair, due to certain areas of evidence fabricated by police in order to persuade the now-deceased Molloy to make a confession.
-However, the Appeal Judges noted that in the light of Vincent Hickey's confessions to being present at the farm where Bridgewater was shot dead "we consider that there remains evidence on which a reasonable jury properly directed could convict."
+An appeal in March 1989 was rejected, but on 21 February 1997, the convictions of the men were overturned after the Court of Appeal ruled that the trial had been unfair, due to certain areas of evidence fabricated by police in order to persuade the now-deceased Molloy to confess.
+The Appeal Judges noted that there might still be sufficient evidence to convict Vincent Hickey, but the Crown Prosecution Service chose not to apply for a retrial or to prosecute him on another charge of armed robbery.

-Despite this, in the light of the judgment, the Crown Prosecution Service had decided not to apply for a retrial involving Vincent Hickey in the public interest nor proceed with an outstanding armed robbery charge against him.
-Hickey said, "My conviction has been quashed, so I am absolved and as far as I'm concerned that's the end of it."

 The campaign to free and absolve the four men was led by Michael Hickey's mother, Ann Whelan, and campaigning journalist Paul Foot.
 Preparations were made for a case against four police officers in the Staffordshire force on charges of fabricating evidence, but the case was dropped in December 1998.

 The Court of Appeal agreed with a Home Office-appointed assessor that the Hickey cousins should lose a quarter of loss-of-earnings compensation for their free food and accommodation inside prison.
-This has set a precedent which is still being used by the Home Office.

 Robinson died on 30 August 2007 of lung cancer at the age of 73.

 Bert Spencer

-Over the years, convicted murderer Bert Spencer (born 1940) has been mentioned in the media as a possible suspect for the murder.
+Over the years, convicted murderer Bert Spencer (born 1939) has been mentioned in the media as a possible suspect in the murder.
 Spencer, a uniformed ambulance driver who worked at Corbett Hospital in Stourbridge lived in Wordsley and was a neighbour of Bridgewater, living five houses away.
-He was investigated by police in the immediate aftermath of the murder, not least because he drove a blue Vauxhall Viva - the same type of car which had been seen at the farm on the afternoon of the murder.
+He was investigated by police in the immediate aftermath of the murder, not least because he drove a blue Vauxhall Viva – the same type of car which had been seen at the farm on the afternoon of the murder.
 Witnesses also said that the driver of the car was a uniformed man.
 Spencer had a shotgun licence and was regularly allowed to shoot at Yew Tree Farm.
 However, he was eliminated from police inquiries within a few months after the arrest of the four other suspects.
-Shortly afterwards, Spencer shot dead 70-year-old Hubert Wilkes at neighbouring Holloway Farm.
+In December 1979, at a party at neighbouring Holloway Farm to celebrate Spencer's 40th birthday, Spencer shot dead 70-year-old Hubert Wilkes.
+He admitted to this while claiming it was a case of manslaughter and not murder.
 Like Carl, Hubert Wilkes had been shot while sitting on a sofa.
 Spencer was imprisoned for life in 1980 and served 15 years before being paroled in 1995.